 Our Board of Directors has established a Strategic/Regulatory Committee, which is currently composed of two of our independent directors, Messrs.
 Tsunis and Green, as well as Mr. Kaufman.
 Mr. Tsunis currently serves as Chairman of the Strategic/Regulatory Committee.
-During 2019, the Strategic/Regulatory Committee met on one occasion.
+During 2019, the Strategic/Regulatory Committee

-The Strategic/Regulatory Committee is responsible for the oversight and facilitation of our short-term and long-term strategic plans, including: (1) the development and oversight of our strategic planning processes and framework; and (2) actively identifying and participating in the shaping of federal, state and regulatory policies.
+The Strategic/Regulatory Committee is responsible for the oversight and facilitation of our short-termand long-term strategic plans, including: (1) the development and oversight of our strategic planning processes and framework; and (2) actively identifying and participating in the shaping of federal, state and regulatory policies.